-In a sweeping move aimed at safeguarding public health and the environment, the Mexican government has officially banned the production, import, distribution, and use of more than 30 highly hazardous pesticides across the country.
-Many of these are classified as highly toxic, carcinogenic, or persistent organic pollutants under international conventions.
+The Mexican government has announced a sweeping ban on the production, import, distribution, and use of more than 30 highly hazardous pesticides across the country.
+Many of these substances are classified as highly toxic, carcinogenic, or persistent organic pollutants (POPs) under international conventions.

-The ban marks one of the most ambitious regulatory steps taken by Mexico in recent years to address environmental contamination and chemical exposure in agriculture.
+The measure represents one of Mexico's most ambitious regulatory steps in recent years to combat environmental contamination and reduce chemical exposure in agriculture.

 Scientific Backing and International Compliance

-The decree cites mounting international and domestic scientific research showing the adverse effects of chronic pesticide exposure on human health and the environment.
+The decree cites mounting international and domestic scientific research documenting the adverse effects of chronic pesticide exposure on human health and the environment.
 According to Mexican health authorities, long-term exposure is associated with:

 Increased risks of cancer, including leukemia, lymphoma, and various organ-specific cancers